Circular dichroism as a probe for topology in three-dimensional semimetals: Introduction

 The central idea behind realizing such massless quasiparticles is rooted in the low-energy expansion of the Hamiltonian around the nodal points, which can be described as

-where $\mathbf{\delta k=k-k_0 }$ is the expansion around a band-touching point $\mathbf{k_0}$.
-Furthermore, $\mathbf{S}$ is the three-vector of the matrices $S_j$, that represent pseudo-spin degrees of freedom, and obeying the algebra $[S_j,S_k]=i\,\epsilon_{jkl} \,S_l$.
-For pseudospin-1/2 Weyl fermions, which has two nodes with opposite topological charges $\pm 1$, $\mathbf{S}$ is given by the vector of the $2\times2$ Pauli matrices $\boldsymbol{\sigma}$.
+where $\hbar$ is the reduced Planck's constant, $v_F$ is the Fermi velocity, and $\mathbf{\delta k=k-k_0 }$ denotes the momentum with respect to a band-touching point at $\mathbf k =\mathbf{k_0}$.
+Furthermore, $\mathbf{S}$ is a three-vector, made up of the matrices $S_j$ obeying the algebra $\left [S_j,S_k \right ]=i\,\epsilon_{jkl} \,S_l$ [with $j, k, l \in (1,2,3) $], that represents the pseudospin degrees of freedom.
+For example, the Hamiltonian for the pseudospin-1/2 Weyl quasiparticles (with two nodes and opposite topological charges $\pm 1$) is governed by the $2\times2$ Pauli matrices $\boldsymbol{\sigma}$, such that $\mathbf{S}= \frac{1}{2}\boldsymbol{\sigma}$.
+The topological charge at a nodal point of a semimetal simply indicates the total Chern number of either the positive energy or negative energy bands (the zero of the energy being taken at the nodal / band-touching point).
 This topological charge is the manifestation of band-touching at nodal points, which acts as a source or sink of Berry flux.
-As a result, higher-spin systems provide a fertile playground for realizing materials with higher-order topological charge.
-An example is the RSW system which harbours topological charges of $\pm 4$.
+As a result, higher-pseudospin systems provide a fertile playground for realizing materials with higher-order topological charges.
+A prime example is the four-band RSW model with Chern numbers $\pm 1, \pm 3$, which can thus harbour topological charges of $\pm 4$.
 In this paper, we focus on the $\Gamma^{int}$ response of these 3D semimetals having pseudospin-3/2 quasiparticle excitations.
 We also consider WSMs and pseudospin-1 systems, exhausting the cases of 3D topological semimetals with linear dispersions.
 The pseudospin-1 system is sometimes referred to as Maxwell fermions \cite{PhysRevA.96.033634}, and has a flat band in addition to two linearly dispersing bands.
 Last but not the least, we investigate the effects of tilt and anisotropy on the $\Gamma^{int}$ features.